Selling Your Textbooks

 Throughout the year, we will buy back textbooks.
-During the last two weeks of each semester, we set up special locations in the lower level at both front and back locations.
+During the last week of each semester, we set up a special location in the lower level at the back of the store.
 Please watch for signs upon entering store.

 2. Which books will you buy?

 Any textbook, even if bought at another store, is potentially eligible for buyback.
-Texts coming out in a new edition, cannot be bought back unless the professor has specified the older edition.
-Study and lab materials, certain texts with software, and custom published materials are generally not eligible for buyback.
+Textbooks coming out in a new edition, cannot be bought back unless the professor has specified the older edition.
+Study and lab materials and certain texts with software are generally not eligible for buyback.
 Texts with missing pages or excessive damage will also not be bought back.

 3. How much are my books worth?

-During the last two weeks of the semester, if your textbook has been reordered by a UNI instructor for the upcoming semester and meets the above criteria, you will get up to 50% of the new price regardless of whether you bought the book new or used.
-This price will be affected, though, by class size.
+During the last week of the semester, if your textbook has been chosen by a UNI instructor for the upcoming semester and meets the above criteria, you will get up to 50% of the new price regardless of whether you bought the book new or used.
+This price will be affected, though, by class size and market value.
 Once we become overstocked for our upcoming semester, the national wholesale price will be offered.